higgn/pimo-popup-notes/pimo/README.md

 Settings — "About" and Credits
 -------------------------------

 Open Settings (⚙️) in the app.
-There is an "About / credits" section where you can set:
+The Settings modal displays static About / credits information by default:

-- Author / Team name
+- Author / Team name (shown as "higgn")
-- Developer email
+- Contact email (dummy example shown in the shipped build)
-- Website / repo URL
+- Website / repo URL (dummy example shown in the shipped build)
-- Donate link (PayPal, BuyMeACoffee, etc.)
+- Donate link (dummy example shown in the shipped build)
-- Short About / credits text
+- Short About / credits blurb

-Those values are saved to `data.settings` inside the saved JSON and will travel with exports.
+These values are currently static in the shipped app; if you fork the repo you can update the static strings in `index.html` or reintroduce editable fields in `renderer.js` and save them into `data.settings` if you prefer.

 Contributing (yes please)
 -------------------------